Arfius/apijet/README.md

 ### Design pattern
 Apijet generates the code following below design pattern.

+- **Database** : Query the database.
+Write here the NoSQL queries for the endpoint.

+  🔃

 - **Core** : Manipulate data.
 Put here the business logic of your endpoint.

   🔃